filip-pr/Uni-Art/progdocs.md

-# UNI-ART Documentation
+# Uni-Art Documentation

 ## About
-This document contains the description of the inner workings of Uni-Art project.
+This document contains the programming documentation for the Uni-Art project.
+It will hopefully help to clarify how the things work in the background, but for the more specific 'documentation' it is always better to look at the code.

 ## Modules